Military science fiction: Definitions by contrast

 The August 1927 cover of Amazing Stories depicts H. G. Wells' War of the Worlds. (illustrated by Frank R. Paul).

 Several subsets of military science fiction share characteristics of the space opera subgenre, concentrating on large-scale space battles with futuristic weapons in an interstellar war.
 Many stories can be considered to be in one or both the military science fiction and space opera subgenres, such as The Sten Chronicles by Allan Cole and Chris Bunch, Ender's Game series by Orson Scott Card, Honorverse by David Weber, Deathstalker by Simon R. Green, and Armor by John Steakley.

 At one extreme, a military science fiction story can speculate about war in the future, in space, or involving space travel, or the effects of such a war on humans; at the other, a story with a fictional military plot may have relatively superficial science fictional elements.
 The term "military space opera" may occasionally denote this latter style, as used for example by critic Sylvia Kelso when describing Lois McMaster Bujold's Vorkosigan Saga.
 Examples that feature aspects of both military science fiction and space opera include the Battlestar Galactica franchise and Robert A. Heinlein's 1959 novel Starship Troopers.

 A key distinction of military science fiction from space opera is that space operas focus more on adventurous stories and melodrama, while military science fiction focuses more on warfare and technical aspects.
-The principal characters in a space opera are also not military personnel, but civilians or paramilitary.
-Stories in both subgenres often concern an interstellar war in which humans fight themselves and/or nonhuman entities.
+The principal characters in a space opera are also not military personnel but civilians or paramilitary.
+Stories in both subgenres often concern an interstellar war in which humans fight each other and/or nonhuman entities.
 Military science fiction, however, is not necessarily set in outer space or on multiple worlds, as in space opera and the space Western.